Creating a thriving business may be the ultimate personal development challenge.

 Write a recommendation on LinkedIn for someone you truly admire and respect.
 This will make you feel good.

 Notice how you feel about your marketing materials – e.g., do you like your website alright?
 Is it helping you?
 Or do you secretly not like it much?
-If you notice yourself disliking it, feel free download this Worksheet I created to help you work through the dilemma.
+Figure out a strategy (or get help!) in order to work through the dilemma.
 Not liking your own website is not the best way to get clients.
-Note: you’ll be asked for your email.

 Fill in the blank: “The #1 thing that brings me joy in my business is: ______.”